Shakespeare Programming Language: Lines

 Lines are represented as dialogue spoken by a character, and consist of at least one sentence.
 Each sentence may assign a new value to a variable, direct a variable to output its value, or direct it to receive an input.
 Lines can also manipulate stacks or act as if/then or goto statements.
 A line starts with a character's name and a colon.
-Since this character is the speaker, the other character on stage is the variable that is addressed as "you" or "thou".
+Since this character is the speaker, the other character on stage is the variable that is addressed as "You", "Thou", or "Thee".

 Constants and assignment of values

 Constants are represented by combinations of nouns and adjectives; the language recognizes a finite list of each, and both lists are separated into those having positive, negative, or neutral tone, as perceived by Åslund and Hasselström.
 Positive and neutral nouns have a value of 1 and negative nouns have a value of -1.
 Any adjective multiplies a noun by 2, and adjectives can be compounded.
 Possessive pronouns are ignored by the parser, while words pertaining to basic arithmetic are recognized as operations, such as "sum", "quotient", and "cube".
-A sentence that assigns a value to a character starts with "You" or "Thou", may optionally continue with "are as [any adjective] as", and then gives the mathematical formula in nouns, adjectives, variables, and operations for the new value.
+A sentence that assigns a value to a character starts with "You", "Thou", or "Thee", may optionally continue with "are as [any adjective] as", and then gives the mathematical formula in nouns, adjectives, variables, and operations for the new value.
 Examples of such lines follow: